StarRocks/starrocks/docs/table_design/Data_distribution.md

 ### How to determine the number of buckets

 In a StarRocks system, a partitioned bucket is a unit of actual physical file organization.
 Since 2.4, StarRocks supports parallel scan of a tablet.
-A tablet related to a query can be segmented and scanned by multiple threads in parallel, so that the number of tablets can not limit query performance.
-As a result, you can  set a proper number of buckets  more easily.
+A tablet related to a query can be segmented，and it can be scanned by multiple threads in parallel.
+So that the number of tablets can not limit query performance.
+As a result, you can set the number of buckets more easily.
 First, you need to estimate data volume in each partition.
-And then you can figure out the number of buckets by allocating every 10 GB raw data to one tablet.
+And then you can figure out a proper number of buckets by allocating every 10 GB raw data to one tablet.

 > Notes:
 >